Best Invoicing Software for Freelancers: 13 Tools Ranked for 2026

 Invoicing features:

-- Branded invoices with line items, taxes, discounts, and custom fields
+- Branded invoices with line items, taxes, discounts, custom fields, and tax IDs (VAT, GST, ABN, EIN)

 - Estimates that convert to invoices with one click after client approval